Ab-spyder/Username_Enumeration/README.md

 ## Installation:
 ```
-Clone the UsernameEnumeration Repository:
+Clone the Username_Enumeration Repository:
 $ git clone https://github.com/ningala-a/Username_Enumeration.git

-Go to the UsernameEnumeration directory.
+Go to the Username_Enumeration directory.
 $ cd Username_Enumeration

 Run the script.sh file to build the docker image and run this as a container